 Facilitate Training – You should make sure all relevant people in your organisation are trained – from sales to procurement to shipping

 Keep Records – You will need to keep records of all relevant documents for exporting controlled goods

 Get Help & Advice from the Experts!

 To summarise, when trading overseas, export controls are taken very seriously, especially in light of the volatile and security-conscious times we find ourselves living, so it goes without saying that you should always seek expert guidance from the relevant authorities.
-This will be especially important in the light of Brexit and the impact this will have on both European and global trading markets for UK exporters.
+This will be especially important in the light of Brexit and the impact this has had on both European and global trading markets for UK exporters.

 – Use Kompass Business Data to research and find contacts in your target markets.